opensearch-project/documentation-website/_security-analytics/sec-analytics-config/log-types.md

 Logs contain raw data about events that happen throughout a system and in its separate parts.
 As of OpenSearch 2.11, log types are grouped by category to help select, filter, and search the log types.

 To navigate to the **Log types** page, select **Log types** under **Detectors** in the **Security Analytics** navigation menu.
-The page shows the name of the log type, its description, it's category, and identifies whether it's a standard OpenSearch-defined log type or a custom log type.
-The following image shows the **Log types** landing page with the Category column selected, and where you can filter the list by the category.
+The page shows the name of the log type, its description, its category, and identifies whether it's a standard OpenSearch-defined log type or a custom log type.
+The following image shows the **Log types** landing page with the Category column selected, and the **Category** filter you can use to filter the list by the category.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/c-log-type.png" alt="The Log types landing page." width="85%">